-- 1. Download the correct version of the firmware from the Web site that is listed in "Check current versions of firmware and NVSRAM" on page 37.
-Place the file in a designated directory on the host system. - 2.
-Ensure that the array is in an Optimal state.
-If it is not, resolve the issue before continuing to the next step. - 3.
-In the Subsystem Management window, click Advanced -> Maintenance -> Download -> Controller Firmware.
-The Download Firmware window displays. - 4.
-Click Browse to select the firmware file that you previously downloaded to a directory on the host. - 5.
+- 3. Ensure that the array is in an Optimal state.
+If it is not, resolve the issue before continuing to the next step. - In the Subsystem Management window, click Advanced -> Maintenance -> Download -> Controller Firmware.
+The Download Firmware window displays. - 5.
+Click Browse to select the firmware file that you previously downloaded to a directory on the host. - 6.
 If you want to perform a staged firmware download, select the check box next to "Transfer files but don't activate them (activate later)."
-If you want to perform a traditional firmware download, do not select the check box, and the firmware will load immediately. - 6.
+If you want to perform a traditional firmware download, do not select the check box, and the firmware will load immediately. - 7.
 Click OK.
-The Confirm Download window displays. - 7.
-Click Yes to start the download.

-- 8. Close the Subsystem Management window and then reopen it to complete the firmware update. - 9.
+The Confirm Download window displays. - 8.
+Click Yes to start the download. - 9.
+Close the Subsystem Management window and then reopen it to complete the firmware update. - 10.
 Verify that the firmware was successfully installed.